sjbylo/ocp-topics/nodeport/README.md

 telnet: Unable to connect to remote host
 ```

-Telnet fails this time because there is no nodeport service.
+Telnet fails this time because the pod(s) are no longer exposed by the nodeport service.